per0x1dee/QoS-element/README.md

 - Ingame Console GUI w/keybind (~)
 - Allow Simple GSC/MENU rawfile loading
 - Fix the horrendous looking way-too-close viewmodel FOV
+- Reimplement proper dvars for windowed/fullscreen instead of a D3D9 workaround

 ## Features i'd like to work on but likely cant
 - Gradual custom zone support with support gradually adding additional rawfiles such as anims, weapons, and maps